tacaly/jobhunt/README.md

 Yet another Job-hunting desktop software, written in Rust.
 Works out of the box, no configuration required.
 You have full control of your data, with no concerns about security.

+Stop searching for a job when your union or govement tells you to constantly, let JobHunt do it for you.
+Automatically!
 ## Dependencies

 Mobile versions use Flutter.